arewm/presentations/2025-04-16-nc-pace/let-devs-be-devs.md

 You have your pipeline, you can see the tasks that are run Change from a tekton resolver to in-line the task Iterate on the failing step to troubleshoot
-Don’t worry – these will fail EC if the build or critical tests are modified
+Don't worry – these will fail EC if the build or critical tests are modified

 Modify the build command locally, resubmit job

-If any of the critical tasks have been modified, potentially compromising the guarantees, the artifacts won’t be able to be released
+If any of the critical tasks have been modified, potentially compromising the guarantees, the artifacts won't be able to be released
 -->